-Studies show the inhalation of lavender has a soothing and calming effect on the nervous system, making it a great alternative for alleviating stress, anxiety, depression, and fatigue.
+Studies show that inhaling lavender has a soothing and calming effect on the nervous system, making it a great option for alleviating stress, anxiety, depression, and fatigue.

 Lavender also stimulates blood circulation, so it can greatly improve hair growth when applied to the scalp in an olive oil mixture.

 Warning: Some internet sources may tell you that lavender oil in your mascara promotes lash growth with strengthening, volumizing, and lengthening lashes, but according to Nicholson, this is not true.
 "Do not use undiluted lavender oil near your eye," says Nicholson.
 "There is no evidence to back up these claims.
 Even diluted is not encouraged."

 This article is provided for informational purposes only and is not intended to be used in the place of advice of your physician or other medical professionals.
 You should always consult with your doctor or healthcare provider first with any health-related questions.
 See our full health disclaimer here.